noi-techpark/odh-web-components/mobility-echarging-display/README.md

 ## Development results

-To see the components in action while working on, go to the folder `work` in the main folder and run:
+To see the components in action while working on, go to the `work` folder and run:

 ```
 sh serve.sh
 ```

-This will serve the "work in progress" website on [http://0.0.0.0:8000/](http://0.0.0.0:8000/) url.
+This will serve the "work in progress" website at [http://0.0.0.0:8000/](http://0.0.0.0:8000/).

 ## Deployment

-To deploy the webcomponents:

-- Use the snippets that you will find in the served `work` folder, this will use an internal CDN.
-- Take the production bundle created with the command `yarn bc` and use it as a normal javascrip script.
+To deploy the webcomponents, take the production bundle created with the `yarn bc` command and use it as a normal javascrip script.

-In any case I suggest you to check the snippets of the first point.
+We suggest deploying them on a CDN, rather than hardcoding them inside a project, so that future fixes and enhancements of the webcomponents are more easily distributed.

 ## Running the tests